 MAKING CONNECTIONS at DOCH/SKH

-I would describe Making Connections as the one course I never got in all my years of studying dancing at a higher level.
+I would describe Making Connections as the one course I never got in all my years of studying dancing at a tertiary level.
 The course, at least when I teach it, aims at creating the kind of environment of study that enables the student to engage with the reception of knowledge critically.
 This means asking questions such is: What do I do with the knowledge-experience I’ve been offered by a certain teacher?
 How do I learn to analyse it, break it down; in order to understand where it’s coming from, why it was created in the first place, how its value changed over the years, in different communities, why it ought to speak to me, why it ought to be valuable for me, should it be valuable for me; and how do I decide?

 As far as I am concerned, the course doesn’t exist as a singular tried-and-true methodology.
 Instead, it changes with the times: it changes according to what the students are studying at any given period.
 For example, different aspects of dancing in general need addressing when the students are going through a theory-heavy period, from when they are creating their own works, or are working on a repertory project.
 To be able to do that, the course claims a degree of administrative flexibility, one could say.
 This is to say that the teacher, as far as I’m concerned, cannot afford to have an agenda foreign to the present state of affairs; at least not at all times.
 The teacher, instead, enters the room and starts making decisions only after they made an inquiry into the present state of things.